sotopia-lab/sotopia/docs/pages/concepts/evaluation_dimension.md

 - goal

-However we observe under many use cases people may want to evaluate with customized evaluation metrics.
+However we observe under many use cases people may want to evaluate with customized evaluation metrics, so we provide a way to build custom evaluation dimensions.
+For a quick reference, you can directly check out the `examples/use_custom_dimensions.py`.

 ### CustomEvaluationDimension
 The [`CustomEvaluationDimension`](/python_API/database/evaluation_dimensions) is a class that can be used to create a custom evaluation dimension.